nodejs/node/CONTRIBUTING.md

 is too small and all contributions are valued.

-This guide details the basic steps for getting started contributing to the Node.js projects core `nodejs/node` GitHub Repository.
+This guide details the basic steps for getting started contributing to the Node.js project's core `nodejs/node` GitHub Repository.

 * [Code of Conduct](#code-of-conduct)
 * [Issues](#issues)